CRUX Package Keeper is a toolset designed to efficiently manage packages and their sources in CRUX environments.

 CPKINDEX..cpk.info file directly from the repository (faster)..cpk.info is not available, falls back to downloading and extracting the .cpk archive and parsing the Pkgfile.--name, --version, --arch, --description, --url, --dependenciescpk info vim - Shows all package informationcpk info vim --version - Shows only the versioncpk info vim --dependencies - Shows only dependenciescpk deps <package>Usage: one argument (package name)

-cpk info <package> --dependencies).CPKINDEX and displays its dependencies.cpk search <term>Usage: one argument (substring to match)
+cpk info <package> --dependencies).CPKINDEX and displays its dependencies.cpk deptree <package>Usage: one argument (package name, pkgname#version-release, or path to a .cpk file)

-CPKINDEX and searches all lines containing the given term.cpk listUsage: (no arguments)
+CPKINDEX and searches for the given term; lists matching package names.cpk listUsage: (no arguments)

 pkginfo -i to list installed packages on the system.cpk diffUsage: (no arguments)